-Digital audio baby monitors are outpacing their analog cousins with better technology.
-Though many are still susceptible to interference, particularly with wireless networks, an encrypted signal means your neighbor won't hear your baby -- and your neighbor's phone conversation won't come through your monitor.
+Digital audio baby monitors can still be susceptible to interference, particularly with wireless networks, but an encrypted signal means your neighbor won't hear your baby -- and your neighbor's phone conversation won't come through your monitor.
 The best digital monitors have DECT technology that can eliminate interference, but they are generally pricier than non-DECT models.
 Digital monitors often have a few more features than analog monitors, such as a voice-activation mode that keeps the monitor from transmitting background noise.
-Some even have night-lights or lullabies.
-Prices range from about $30 to more than $100, depending on features.
+Some even have nightlights or lullabies.

-Motion-detection baby monitors offer additional peace of mind for many parents.
-These monitors continuously check for even the slightest movements, sounding an alarm if nothing is detected after a short period of time.
+Motion-detection monitors continuously check for even the slightest baby movements, sounding an alarm if nothing is detected after a short period of time.
 Though experts say motion-detection monitors do not prevent Sudden Infant Death Syndrome (SIDS), many parents swear by the peace of mind they feel these monitors give.
 Some motion detection monitors attach to baby's diaper, while others sense movement via a sensor pad placed under the crib mattress.
 Parents should beware of false alarms, though, which can interrupt everyone's sleep.
 Motion-detection monitors are available with a range of features, including sound and video parent units.
-About $70 will buy a basic movement-only monitor, and more than $100 will get you a monitor that tracks both sound and movement.
-Top-of-the-line units that include video may approach $300.